cebe/yii2-lifecycle-behavior/README.md

 	}
 ```

-The above state transitions can be visualized as follows:
+The above state transitions can be visualized as the following state machine:

 ![Visualization of state transitions](example.png)